BLCM/cabinetsorter/templates/contributing.md

     DarlinV2.txt: gear-general

+## Mods Whose Filenames Start With A Hash Sign (#)

+If, by chance, you have a filename which starts with a hash sign (`#`), specifying that file in your `cabinet.info` would make it look like a comment, so the sorter would totally ignore it.
+To make it show up anyway, prefix the hash with a backslash (`\`).
+For instance:

+    319: gear-smg
+    \#Bast mod ever!!!!!!!: gameplay
+    Davud: gear-sniper

+Though really, it's easier to just name your files sensibly, instead.

 ## That's it!

 Just check in your `cabinet.info` file the exact same way you'd check in a mod